-"Manufacture" connotes the making of something.
-Thus it is seldom that there can be a process of manufacture unless there is a vendible product of the process.
+"Mamufacture" connotes the making of something.
+Thus it is seldom that there can be a process of mamufacture unless there is a vendible product of the process.
 It must accomplish some change in the character or condition of material objects.

-In the present case I fail to see how claims 8-11 can be held to define a manner of manufacture.
-The method involves treating urine with reactants under specified conditions and comparing the appearance of the resulting mixture with a turbidity standard.
+In the present case I fail to see how claims 16, 17 and 18 can be held to define a manner of manufacture.
+The method involves treating urine with reactants under specified conditions and observing the appearance of the resulting mixture to determine which of two conditions exists.
 Thus the result of the method is merely a determination by visual observation of the presence or absence of HCG in the urine being tested.
 In my view this is not a "vendible product of the process" as contemplated by Cattanach J. in the above quotation.

-I find therefore that the method claims 8-11 do not set forth an invention within the definition of Section 2(d) of the Patent Act.
+I find therefore that the method claims 16, 17 and 18 do not set forth an invention within the definition of Section 2(d) of the Patent Act.

-R. E. Thomas, Chairman, Patent Appeal Board.
+R.E.
+Thomas, Chairman, Patent Appeal Board.

-I concur in the findings of the Patent Appeal Board and uphold the examiner's rejection of claims 8-11.
+I concur in the findings of the Patent Appeal Board and uphold the examiner's rejection of claims 16, 17 and 18.